hwang1996/Set-to-Set-Recognition/README.md

 # Set-to-Set-Recognition
-Use quality aware network for face recognition by using MXNet
+Use quality aware network for video face recognition by using MXNet